Rana-KV/ISP/README.md

 </p>

 ## Assignment-3 Parts
-Assignment 3 contains 3 major parts
+Assignment contains 3 major parts where it will be evaluated:
 ### Part 3.1
 - It should be submitted before you move to Phase 4 (Intiate discussions with project maintainers).
 - The evaluation will be on the first draft of the security self-assessment you and your group create.